Opera Cake

 • In a separate bowl, beat the egg whites until soft peaks form.
 Add the sugar until stiff peaks form, then add the egg white mix into the almond mixture until combined.
 Add the melted butter.

-• Evenly distribute the batter amongst the two cake pans and bake for 9-10 minutes, or until a skewer comes out clean.
+• Evenly distribute the batter amongst the three cake pans and bake for 9-10 minutes, or until a skewer comes out clean.
 Let the cakes cool completely.

 • In a small saucepan, add the coffee syrup ingredients and place over low heat.
 Bring it to a boil then remove off the heat to thicken.